modular analog synthesizer for electronic music

 • All ICs are socketed for easy repair.

-• We don't use the panels to carry ground between connectors.
+• We don't rely on the panels to carry ground.

 • Separate 5 volt power supply for digital and LEDs.